emsesp/EMS-ESP32/README.md

 `{"wWCurTmp":"43.0","wWHeat":"on","curFlowTemp":"51.7","retTemp":"48.0","burnGas":"off","heatPmp":"off","fanWork":"off","ignWork":"off","wWCirc":"off","selBurnPow":"0","curBurnPow":"0","sysPress":"1.6","boilTemp":"54.7","pumpMod":"4"}`

-The temperature values of the thermostat as two separate topics `home/boiler/thermostat_currtemp` and `home/boiler/thermostat_seltemp`

-Values sent from HA to set the temperature come in via the subscribed topic `home/boiler/thermostat_temp`
+Similarly the thermostat values are sent as a json package under a topic named `home/boiler/thermostat_data` with the current mode, room temperature and set temperature.

 These topics can be configured in the `TOPIC_*` defines in `boiler.ino`.
 Make sure you change the HA configuration too to match.